belzebuu/GroupFormation/README.md

 with it.
 If a type is compatible with several types, write the pairwise compatibilities rowwise.

+#### projects

+Here we specify how many groups and how many students in each group we want to have.
+The labels of the columns must be kept as in the example. `team` can be left empty.
+The `type` is used to create different collections of groups.
+For example, one might want to have students belonging to a study program be all grouped in groups with students from the same study program. `Heterogeneous` is whether hetergeneity within the groups should be promoted or viceversa.

 #### restrictions

 Currently not implemented, leave empty.

 ## Run the Program